How to Collect Text Messages for Court (Without Altering Data)

 Does preservation replace digital forensics?

-No. Preservation is directed toward the stabilization, integrity protection, and documented handling of defined evidence sources.
+No. Preservation is directed toward the stabilization, integrity protection, and recorded handling of defined evidence sources.
 Digital forensic analysis involves technical examination, interpretation, and opinion, and is separate from preservation activities unless independently retained under a distinct written engagement.